akaysh/akaysh.github.io/_pages/portfolio.md

 ---

-I am a graduate student in College of Information and Computer Sciences at University of Massachusetts Amherst.I also worked as a software developer at Intuit IDC (TurboTax Desktop Team) from Aug 2017 to July 2021.
+I am a graduate student in College of Information and Computer Sciences at University of Massachusetts Amherst.
+I also worked as a software developer at Intuit IDC (TurboTax Desktop Team) from Aug 2017 to July 2021.
 I did my bachelors (B.Tech) from National Institute of Technology, Karnataka with a major in Information Technology.
 I like to solve real world problems with computer programming.
 My interests lie in the field of Artificial Intelligence viz.
 Machine Learning, Deep Learning, Natural Language Processing and Reinforcement Learning.
 I like to contribute to Open Source projects in my free time.

 ### Resume

-Here is the link to my [resume](https://akaysh.github.io/assets/Akshay_Sharma_s_Resume_long__Latest_.pdf).
+Here is the link to my [resume](https://akaysh.github.io/assets/Akshay_Sharma_long.pdf).

 ### Publications